Strong Girls Building Strong Minds

 Building Strong Minds Through Mindfulness

-Mindfulness can contribute directly to the development of cognitive and performance skills and executive function.
-It can help young people pay greater attention, be more focused, think in more innovative ways, use existing knowledge more effectively, improve working memory, and enhance planning, problem solving, and reasoning skills.
+We begin each day with 10 minutes of guided meditation and mindfulness.
+Our girls embrace the power that comes with intentional focus and have learned to apply that in all aspects of their lives, from calming themselves before an exam to recognizing stress cues at home, in school and socially.
+Our girls understand that becoming mindful takes practice and they are all stepping up to the challenge.
+Mindfulness contributes directly to the development of cognitive and performance skills and executive function.
+It helps young people pay greater attention, be more focused, think in more innovative ways, use existing knowledge more effectively, improve working memory, and enhance planning, problem solving, and reasoning skills.

 We spend 20-30 minutes each day engaged in high-energy, fun fitness that includes zumba, calisthenics, yoga and dance.
 Our girls understand the importance of a fit body and a fit mind.
 They are learning about food choices as well and are making healthy decisions about their nutrition habits.
 With rising concerns about levels of physical activity, or inactivity, among young girls in particular, we place a high priority on both fitness and nutrition.

 "An extensive body of rigorous research (including randomized control trials, longitudinal follow-ups, and multiple replications) demonstrates that education that promotes social and emotional learning (SEL) gets results, and that teachers in all academic areas can effectively teach SEL.
 These findings come from multiple fields and sources that include student achievement, neuroscience, health, employment, psychology, classroom management, learning theory, economics, and the prevention of youth problem behaviors."

 -Collaborative for Academic Scoial and Emotional Learning